-Division of Developmental Disability (DDD) dev e ALTCS program contractor for all relopmentally disabled persons rewide.
-DDD is responsible for: • Providing a variety of services to persons who have specific disabilities; • Making eligibility determinations for DDD services on referrals from ALTCS; and • Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
+Term Definition Division of Developmental Disability (DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
+DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Making eligibility determinations for DDD services on referrals from ALTCS; and Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.